 More HomeKit devices

 Apple has also indicated that there are five new product categories in the documentation of HomeKit: air conditioners, air fresheners, humidifiers, cameras, and doorbells.
+Few years down the line, it could also come up with a portable generator.
 You could, for example, look through audio and video who is at the door, through a clever doorbell which also serves as a security system.
 Such systems naturally existed, but it took a while before they were HomeKit compliant.

 During the WWDC presentation, Craig Federighi said that almost every major smart home manufacturers already have HomeKit products sold or announced support.
 Contractors in the US and China already build the standard in new homes.